 A few examples stand out from the revelations we’ve been studying these past few weeks.
 When Joseph Smith, Oliver Cowdery, and Sidney Rigdon were commanded to travel to Cincinnati in an August 12, 1831 revelation (D&C 61), they were told to “lift up their voices unto god against that People,” then “from thence let them Journy for the congregations of their brethren for their labours even now are wanted more abundantly among them then among the congregations of the wicked.”
 A few weeks later, another revelation (D&C 63) instructed Newel K. Whitney and Oliver Cowdery to “speedily go with <?visit?> the churches expounding these things unto them,” sharing instructions from the revelations about purchasing land in Zion and then collecting money from those branches of the Church to do so.
 On 11 October (D&C 69), John Whitmer was told to “continue in writing & makeing a history of all the important things which he shall observe & know concerning my Church” and to travel “from place to place & from Church to Church that he may the more easily obtain knowledge.”
 On January 10, 1832, yet another revelation (D&C 73) instructed the elders of the Church to “continue preaching the gospel and in exhortation to the churches in the reagions round about.”
 By this time in Church history, Church leaders had to administer dispersed branches or churches, visiting them to share instructions, collect histories or money for Church projects, and to exhort and preach to members.

-Along those lines, the history of the Spafford, New York branch, as seen through Zerah Pulsipher’s eyes, is a glimpse into life on the peripheries of the early Church of Christ.
+Along those lines, the history of the Spafford, New York branch, as seen through Zerah Pulsipher’s eyes, based largely on the three versions of Zerah Pulsipher’s Autobiography, is a glimpse into life on the peripheries of the early Church of Christ.
 The earliest contact with the Latter Day Saint movement came in mid- to late-1830 when, according Silas Hillman, “a man by the name of Chamberlain,” visited and spoke about the Book of Mormon, giving a “history of its origin, how it was obtained, and its translation.”
 Likely Solomon Chamberlain, an early convert and missionary, Zerah recalled this experiences as follows: “In the summer of 1830 I heard a Minister say in Public that a golden Bible on some ancient Peoples were found in Manches<ter> N.Y. the sentence thriled through my sistem like a shock of Electricity.”
 Once residents in Spafford were able to get a copy of the Book of Mormon, it became an item of frequent study and discussion.
 Zerah’s son recalled that his father would get together “with the neighbors Elijah Cheney, [Shadrach] Roundy and others would sit and read and talk day and night ’till they read it through and through.
 They believed it was brought forth by the power of God, to prepare the way for the second coming of the Son of Man—it was just what they were looking for.”
 Zerah’s wife, Mary, added that they, “read and believed it, but did not know anything more about it.
 Was very anxious to know more about it.”
 Because of these early contacts with Mormonism, there was an interested audience waiting for Jared Carter when he arrived in late 1831.

 In relating his missionary efforts, Jared recalled that: “I went on to the west to Spafford[,] a town in york state[,] onondaga County[,] where I commenced laboring in the ministry & the Lord began immediately to bless my labors.”
 Carter preached and met with the people of Spafford, quickly leading to the baptism of several individuals.
 Zerah and Mary were baptized on 11 January 1832, along with their fourteen-year-old daughter, Almira, and three neighbors.
 Ultimately, about 20 people were baptized during the short time that Jared Carter was in the community.
 Together, these converts formed a new branch of the Church.